 The final quality of the weld when laser welding different materials is largely controlled by the laser beam position, with butt joints being more sensitive than lap joints.

 For instance, when welding a quenched steel gear to a low-carbon steel drum, proper control of the laser beam position will result in a weld mainly composed of low-carbon components, which possess excellent crack resistance.

 In certain situations, the geometry of the workpiece being welded necessitates a deflection angle for the laser beam.
 When the angle of deflection between the beam axis and the joint plane is less than 100 degrees, the absorption of laser energy by the workpiece remains unaffected.

 (9) Control of gradual increase and decrease of laser power at welding start and end points

-When the welding process is terminated and the power switch is turned off, pits will appear at the end of the weld.
+In laser deep penetration welding, small holes are present regardless of the depth of the weld.
+When the welding process is completed and the power switch is turned off, pits will appear at the end of the weld.

 Stainless steel optical fiber continuous laser welding (suitable for butt welding of small plates with a thickness of 0.2-3mm)

 Characteristics, advantages and disadvantages of laser deep penetration welding

 - High Aspect Ratio Welding

 The high aspect ratio welding process is characterized by deep and narrow welds, which are formed by directing a cylindrical high-temperature vapor cavity around the workpiece.
 This results in the molten metal being formed around the cavity and extending to the workpiece.